Even the most common diseases are complex.

 As shown above, Edward Jenner’s invention of vaccination was a turning point.
 In 1796, he inoculated a boy using the fluid from the blister of a woman with cowpox (a mild disease related to smallpox).
 The boy got cowpox.
 Two months later, Jenner inoculated the boy with fluids from the blister of a smallpox sufferer.
 The boy was immune.

-This was definitely a much more sophisticated way of thinking about diseases and cure.
+This was definitely a much more sophisticated way of thinking about diseases and cures.

 Followed by a wave of scientific investigations in medicine, in the 1800’s, reason started to matter.
 John Hunter found out that scurvy was caused by a lack of vitamin C. Many years later, Louis Pasteur discovered the germ theory proposing that micro-organisms such as bacteria, viruses et al were carriers of diseases.
 Path(way) breaking!